 However, there are some characteristics that are common to all user personas, irrespective of the industry.

 There are the details that give life to your personas and help you visualize them as real people.
 The characteristics are as follows.

 Name: You can use a real name taken from an existing customer or quirky names like “Sally, the Spendthrift.”

 These names should represent a specific segment of your user persona.

-Photo: It makes it easier for you to visualize the person if you have a face to the name.
+Photo: This makes it easier for you to visualize the person if you have a face to the name.

 Personal quote or motto: Just like a photo, this makes the persona seem more realistic.

 Demographics: Incorporate the data you collected from real customers into your persona.